blaskocode/VideoStitchProto/memory-bank/systemPatterns.md

 - Frontend polls for completion

 ### 3. Session-Based Anonymous Access
-- Cookie-based session tokens
+- Cookie-based session tokens (UUIDs)
-- No user accounts required
+- No user accounts required for MVP
 - Projects tied to session tokens
+- **Implementation**: Tokens created in `middleware.ts` (Next.js App Router requirement - cookies can only be modified in middleware, route handlers, or server actions)
+- **Cookie settings**: HttpOnly, secure in production, sameSite: 'lax', 1-year expiry

 ### 4. Job Queue Pattern
 - All async work tracked in `jobs` table